devdrik/robo-arm/README.md

 The project is work in progress, but it already works.
 I am very happy, if you add features, refactor the code or point out bad practices.
 Feel free to open an issue, a pull-request or contact me.

+You can find a more detailed (german) description here: [devdrik.de/robo-arm](https://devdrik.de/robo-arm/)

 ## Material

 You wont need much, but you need something for this robo.
 Here is a list: